amarzouk140/Push_swap_bonus/README.md

   - Efficiently sorts using the least number of operations.

 - **Bonus Part:**
-  - Visualizes the sorting process.
-  - Provides additional commands for enhanced manipulation and testing.
+  - Create your own checker.

 ## Requirements

 - GNU Make
-- GCC
+- CC

 ## Installation